-Although adoption orders may be made by the Supreme Court or the County Court in practice, the County Court handles nearly every case of adoption in Victoria.
-The most common situations where adoption orders are sought are agency adoptions and adoptions by a spouse of relative.
+The most common situations where adoption orders are sought are agency adoptions and adoptions by a spouse or relative.

 The DHHS is the only agency authorised to arrange inter-country adoptions in Victoria.